FACT - CPR is impossible in a float tank.

 The Float Rescue Board is designed for that due diligence situation.

-Easy to use, the board protects the floater's head neck, and back of the floater and allows a safe lifting posture for the rescuer.
+Easy to use, the board protects the head, neck, and back of the floater and allows a safe lifting posture for the rescuer.

 how are you going to get them out?